rjfinn/starterkit-tutorials-bak/tutorials/cellular-iot-button.md

 8. Select the [FRDM-K64F platform](https://developer.mbed.org/platforms/FRDM-K64F/) and import the [ATT_Cellular_IoT_Button](https://developer.mbed.org/users/rfinn/code/ATT_Cellular_IOT_Button/) template program.
 9. Alter the config_me.h file and modify MY_SERVER_NAME, MY_PORT_STR, and FLOW_BASE_PATH.
 By default, the program only uses the TCP version so you don't need FLOW_BASE_URL unless you change your code to use an HTTP GET.
 <br/>![alt text](../images/ButtonsMbed.jpg "Buttons m-bed")
 10. Compile the binary file.
-It will create an ATT_Cellular_IoT_Button_K64F.bin file and download it to your Downloads folder.
+It will create an ATT_Cellular_IoT_Button_K64F.bin file and download it to your browser's Downloads folder.
 11. Drag and drop this over to the MBED drive which appeared when you plugged in the Starter Kit.
 12. The code will load and then automatically reboot the device, but I like to manually use the Reset button anyway.
+This also refershes the serial connection if you're using a terminal program to connect to it.
 ![alt text](../images/KitButtons.jpg "Kit Buttons")
 13. Once its up and talking you can click on the SW2 or SW3 buttons (they come through to Flow as Button 1 and Button 2, respectively).
 You'll see this in the Debug panel of the Flow.